asingh272024S/asingh272024S.github.io/docs/checksheets.md

 The link to your desired checksheet will direct you to a file consisting of the courses you need to take.
 You will notice that this list has several subscripts and superscripts that need explaining.
 The second page of the file, provides a comprehensive guide to understanding each symbol.
 This page also contains additional information about courses you need to take.

+!!! tip

+    If you do not see a specific course you need, reach out to your academic advisor to suggest an alternative.

 ![image](https://hackmd.io/_uploads/rJnqfl7Tye.png)

-*Figure 26: Screenshot of a traditional checksheet.*
+*Screenshot of a traditional checksheet.*